Lidizz/Lidizz/README.md

 ## About Me

 I’m **Lidor**, majoring in IT and Information Systems at the University of South-Eastern Norway (USN).
-I’m into **software development**, especially backend and full-stack stuff, and I enjoy digging into code to solve problems.
+I’m into **software development**, especially backend and full-stack, and I enjoy digging into code to solve problems.
 I’m keen on **data**, since how we use it can make or break things.
 I’m here to learn, build, and collaborate.

 🌱 **Learning:** Software architecture, backend dev, and full-stack tech
 💻 **Loves:** Learning, hands-on coding and trying out new tools